rust-lang/rust/src/doc/style-guide/src/expressions.md

 Where a function call has a single argument, and that argument is formatted across multiple-lines, format the outer call as if it were a single-line call, if the result fits.
-Apply the same combining behaviour to any similar expressions which have multi-line, block-indented lists of sub-expressions delimited by parentheses (e.g., macros or tuple struct literals).
+Apply the same combining behavior to any similar expressions which have multi-line, block-indented lists of sub-expressions delimited by parentheses (e.g., macros or tuple struct literals).
 E.g.,